 Every inch of the boat has a story to tell.

-Plus there are tons of fun things to visit and learn about – Submarines, Rocket ships, Jets, to the planes, and the boat itself.
+Plus there are tons of fun things to visit and learn about – Submarines, Rocket ships, Jets, to planes, and the boat itself.

 3. Tours and duration of your visit – Without doing any extra tours (paid or not) the whole tour will take about 1.5 hours.
-However, there are so many different attractions and specialized tours that you should give yourself at least three hours if decide to sign up for any of them last minute.
+However, there are so many attractions and specialized tours that you should give yourself at least three hours if decide to sign up for any of the last minute.

 All tours and activities are listed below.

 4. Hands On – my boys are three and nine.
 They aren’t exactly at the age to stand around and listen to long-winded tours and explanations, which would be really interesting for me and my husband.
 But they were so into the hands-on portions of the tour.
 You can check out different jets.

 Go inside rocket ships

 Get in the cockpits of jets and pretend to be a pilot – Alone